Back

 If you have one of the following goals, a technical report will surely help you:

-• You need to show the process of your work.
+• You need to review the process of your work.
 Readers are interested in how you do it.
 Of course, results have a great value as well but how to check whether you’ve chosen the right way to get them?

 • You need to represent important information.
 This type of technical documentation is often chosen to provide efficient communication among employees on different levels.
 For example, top management can make decisions based on the information given in technical reports.
 It means that a technical report may influence the way a company is going to develop in the future.